 Safety Regulations

-An IronHorse can be dangerous machine that can cause serious or fatal injury if used incorrectly or carelessly.
-It is very important that the person as using the IronHorse or the IronHorse with accessories reads and understands the content of this manual.
+Warning!
+An IronHorse can be a dangerous machine that can cause serious or fatal injury if used incorrectly or carelessly.
+It is very important that the person using the IronHorse reads and understands the content of this manual.